norrismw/SLAE/docs/assignment-1.md

 2. Executes a shell on an incoming connection

 ## Introduction
 A bind shell is a type of shell in which the system on which the code is run binds a TCP socket that is designated to listen for incoming connections to a specified port and IP address.
 When a bind shell is used, the system on which the bind shell is executed acts as the listener.
-To more fully understand the underlying system calls required to create a TCP bind shell written in assembly, it is logical to begin by analyzing a TCP bind shell written using a higher level language such as C.

-For this purpose, the C program shown below includes code that will instruct a system to listen on all available network interfaces for connections on TCP port 4444.
+To more fully understand the underlying system calls required to create a TCP bind shell written in assembly, it is logical to begin by analyzing a TCP bind shell written using a higher level language such as C. For this purpose, the C program shown in the proceeding (first) section of this document will instruct a system to listen on all available network interfaces for connections on TCP port 4444.
 When a connection is established, `/bin/sh` will be executed on the system and input and output will be redirected to the system that established the TCP connection.

+After analysis of the C program is complete, the code can more easily be re-written in assmebly.
+This processes is documented and explained in the second section of this post.
+Finally, a wrapper program written in Python is included and explained in section three that allows the configuration of a port number.

+## Analysis of Shell_Bind_TCP.c
+The code above has been commented in such a way that breaks the program down into distinct sections which will be used for the purpose of analysis.
+A brief explanation of each commented code section is provided below.

 ```c
 #include <stdio.h>